 Bitcoin Price Watch; Here’s What’s On Tonight

-What we got wasn’t too far from what we were looking for, although it was far from perfect at the same time.

-The chart below illustrates how things moved during the session today.
-It’s also got our key levels overlaid in green – the levels that we are going to be using for the session as we move forward this evening.
+The bitcoin price ran up into the European afternoon and then, as the US session got underway and the markets crossed, the momentum compounded and we were able to jump into a couple of good breakout trades.

+Since these have played out, we’ve seen a period of consolidation and this bodes well for what happens going forward.
+Namely, we want to see a breakout from this consolidation period and – ideally – we’d like it to be to the upside.

-So, before we get started, take a quick look at that chart so as to get an idea where things stand.
+So, with this noted, what levels are we looking at for the session this evening?
+Take a look at the chart below to find out.
 It’s a one-minute candlestick chart and it’s got our primary range overlaid in green.

-As the chart shows, then, the range that we are going to be using for the session tonight comes in as defined by support to the downside at 14999 and resistance to the upside at 14862.
+As the chart shows, then, the range we are looking at for the session this evening comes in as defined by support to the downside at 16099 and resistance to the upside at 16300.

-We are going to stick with our standard breakout approach for the time being (as we’ve done over the last few days), so we’ll look at jumping in long towards an upside target of 15120 if we get a close above resistance.

-Conversely, if we see price close below support, we’ll get in short towards a downside target of 14780.
+We will initially lookout for a close above resistance to validate an immediate upside entry towards a target of 16400 flat.
+A stop on the trade at 16275 looks good.
+If we see price close below support, we’ll get in short towards a downside target of 16000.
+A stop on this one somewhere in the region of 16125 should define risk nicely and will get us out of the trade if things turn against us.

 Charts courtesy of Trading View